 Activate the issue tracker.

-Make sure that all the people who will be collaborating on this repository have access in GitHub.
+Make sure that all the people who will be collaborating on this repository have access to GitHub.

 Step 2: Connect your GitHub account